writechoiceorg/rocketlawyer/pages/concepts-page.md

 ### RocketSign Embedded UX

-Below is the list of definitions for terms related to the  **RocketSign Embedded UX**:
+Here, you can find a list of definitions for terms related to the  **RocketSign Embedded UX**:

 - **RocketSign Embedded UX**: A feature that allows users to interact with and sign documents within your platform.
 An embedded user interface enables document preparation, signing, and management.